 /** * The main template file * * This is the most generic template file in a WordPress theme * and one of the two required files for a theme (the other being style.css). * It is used to display a page when nothing more specific matches a query. * E.g., it puts together the home page when no home.php file exists. * * @link https://developer.wordpress.org/themes/basics/template-hierarchy/ * * @package WordPress * @subpackage Tally * @since 1.0.0 */ ?>

-Goods and Services Tax is a comprehensive tax levied on supply of goods and services across India.
-GST is a destination based consumption tax, and the taxable event is supply as against the existing taxable events of sale, manufacture or provision of service.
+Goods and Services Tax is a comprehensive tax levied on the supply of goods and services across India.
+GST is a destination-based consumption tax, and the taxable event supplies as against the existing taxable events of sale, manufacture or provision of service.

 Some of the salient features of the GST regime are:

 The GST rates in India have been determined as follows:

 Under the GST regime, the registration threshold is INR 10 Lakh for special category states (Arunachal Pradesh, Assam, Jammu and Kashmir, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh and Uttarakhand) and INR 20 Lakh for Rest of India.
 Small dealers with turnover below INR.

 With the recent changes, the threshold for registration is increased to 20 lakhs for special category states and 40 lakhs for rest of India.
 However, states are free to opt for a new threshold or retain the old threshold.

 Existing dealers would be auto-migrated into the GST regime and given a 15-digit PAN-based GSTIN – 2 digits to represent state code, 10 digits of PAN, 1 entity code digit applicable for taxpayers having multiple business verticals within the state, 1 blank digit and 1 checksum digit.
 All taxable persons will need to process the GST registration online on the portal.